ZoinerTejada/azure-data-guide/data-guide/common-architectures/relational-data.md

 ## <a name="common"></a> Common Architectures
 The common architectures for relational data are:
 - [Transactional Data](./transactional-data.md): predominantly used for write heavy scenarios such as order entry.
-- [Semantic Modeling](./semantic-modeling.md): predominantly used for read heavy scenarios such as analytics and data warehousing.
+- [Semantic Modeling](./semantic-modeling.md): predominantly used for read heavy scenarios such as analytics and business intelligence.

 ## <a name="wheretogo"></a>Where to go from here
 Read Next: [Transactional Data Common Architecture](./transactional-data.md)